legion-core/Zero-OS/README.md

 systemctl reboot
 ```

-After that, you should be running Zero OS.
+After that, you should be running Zero-OS.

-Zero OS uses the latest Fedora version by default.
+Zero-OS uses the latest Fedora version by default.
 A GTS version (one Fedora version behind branch) is not planned at the moment, but can be made in the future if needed.

 ---